Big Fundraising Ideas takes the privacy of our visitors seriously and wants you to feel comfortable whenever you visit our website.

 When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, or other details to help you with your experience.

 We collect information from you when you:

-- Register on our site, place an order, subscribe to a newsletter, fill out a form or enter information on our site.
+- Please register on our site, place an order, subscribe to a newsletter, fill out a form, or enter information on our site.

-- Provide us with feedback on our products or services.
+- Please provide us with feedback on our products or services.

 How do we use your information?

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways: